-NEW ROUTES FOR GID: For applicants wanting to join the Global Innovation Design (GID) programme in 2016, we will be offering three different routes through the GID programme.
+NEW ROUTES FOR GID: We offer three different routes through the GID programme.
 In addition to the original London – New York – Tokyo route, we will be introducing two new and exciting journeys.
 The first will be London – Beijing – USA, with new Chinese partner Tsinghua University, and a new USA partner to be announced very soon.
 In addition to these two international city routes, the third route will have a regional focus in East Asia, specifically London – Beijing – South-east Asia.
 Students on this route will join their colleagues at Tsinghua and then travel on to a location in South-east Asia, and again the regional partner will be announced very soon.
 These new routes represent an exciting expansion of the programme, and we look forward to shaping these new educational experiences with talented students in the future.
 Applicants will be asked their preference of route at interview, and will be made an offer of a place on one route if successful.

 Note: These changes are subject to validation by the RCA and Imperial College London

 The educational aims of the Global Innovation Design (GID) programme are to:

 - Provide a unique multidisciplinary, multicultural and multinational educational experience for postgraduate students of exceptional ability who aspire to become key innovators and leaders of innovation for a globalised world.

 - Bring together the complementary expertise and resources of four leading institutions based in three international centres of design to provide a rich spectrum of postgraduate learning opportunities across design, engineering, technology, culture, commerce and industry.

 - Produce innovative graduates who can apply high-level understanding, creativity and skills to global challenges.